 Indicators of trafficking for labour exploitation:

-- Coercive recruitment – debt bondage ,deceive about work nature
+- Coercive recruitment – debt bondage by high agency fee; she was deceived about work nature

 - Abuse of vulnerability – dependency on exploiters due to economic reasons and family situation